A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Proof of Theorem

 \subsubsection{Path-Covering}

-Recall that as shown in Lemma \ref{absorbing lemma}, we can get a $H$-linked subdigraph $H^{\prime}$.
-In the following lemma, we will demonstrate that we can cover $V(D-H^{\prime})$ with a Hamiltonian path.
-Before presenting the proof of this lemma, we first need to introduce some definitions and a result of K\"{u}hn, Osthus and Treglown. \begin{definition} \emph{(Robust $(\nu, \tau)$-outexpander) Let $\nu$ and $\tau$ be real numbers with $0<\nu\leq\tau<1$.
-Suppose that $D$ is a digraph and the vertex subset $S\subseteq V(D)$.
+Recall that, as shown in Lemma \ref{absorbing lemma}, we can obtain an $H$-linked subdigraph $H^{\prime}$.
+In the following lemma, we will demonstrate that $V(D-H^{\prime})$ can be covered by a Hamiltonian path.
+Before presenting the proof, we introduce some definitions and a result of K\"{u}hn, Osthus and Treglown. \begin{definition} \emph{(Robust $(\nu, \tau)$-outexpander) Let $\nu$ and $\tau$ be real numbers with $0<\nu\leq\tau<1$.
+Suppose $D$ is a digraph, and the vertex subset $S\subseteq V(D)$.
 The \emph{$\nu$-robust out-neighbourhood $RN^+_{\nu, D}(S)$ of $S$} is defined as the set of all vertices $x$ in $D$ that have at least $\nu|V(D)|$ in-neighbourhoods in $S$.
-Moreover, the digraph $D$ is called a \emph{robust $(\nu, \tau)$-outexpander} if $|RN^+_{\nu, D}(S)|\geq|S|+\nu|V(D)|$ for all $S\subseteq V(D)$ with $\tau|V(D)|<|S|<(1-\tau)|V(D)|$}. \end{definition} The proof of Lemma \ref{Path-Cover Lemma} is mainly based on a result of K\"{u}hn, Osthus and Treglown \cite{Kuhn1}, which shows that the existence of a Hamiltonian cycle in a digraph with a small lower bound on semi-degree and satisfying a certain expansion property. \begin{theorem}\cite{Kuhn1} Let $n_0$ be a positive integer, and let $\nu, \tau$ and $\xi$ be positive constants such that $1/n_0\ll\nu\leq\tau\ll\xi< 1$.
+Moreover, $D$ is called a \emph{robust $(\nu, \tau)$-outexpander} if $|RN^+_{\nu, D}(S)|\geq|S|+\nu|V(D)|$ for all $S\subseteq V(D)$ with $\tau|V(D)|<|S|<(1-\tau)|V(D)|$}. \end{definition} The proof of Lemma \ref{Path-Cover Lemma} relies on a result of K\"{u}hn, Osthus and Treglown \cite{Kuhn1}, which establishes the existence of a Hamiltonian cycle in a digraph with a small lower bound on semi-degree and a certain expansion property. \begin{theorem}\cite{Kuhn1} Let $n_0$ be a positive integer, and let $\nu, \tau$ and $\xi$ be positive constants such that $1/n_0\ll\nu\leq\tau\ll\xi< 1$.
 If $D$ is a digraph on $n\geq n_0$ vertices with $\delta^0(D)\geq\xi n$ and is a robust $(\nu, \tau)$-outexpander, then $D$ contains a Hamiltonian cycle. \end{theorem} Theorem \ref{KK} and its undirected version have been utilized as a black box in various papers, including \cite{Ferber,Kuhn00,Kuhn0,Kuhn2,Knox,Staden}.
-It's worth noting that Theorem \ref{KK} relies on Regularity Lemma.
-However, in $2018$, Allan and Viresh \cite{Allan} provided a proof of Theorem \ref{KK} by applying ``sparse'' robust expanders instead of Regularity Lemma.
+It's worth noting that Theorem \ref{KK} originally relies on Regularity Lemma.
+However, in $2012$, K\"{u}hn and Osthus \cite{K2} gave a brief proof of Theorem \ref{KK}, and in $2018$, Lo and Patel \cite{Allan} provided a proof of Theorem \ref{KK} by applying ``sparse'' robust expanders instead of Regularity Lemma.